Khmer Air Force: Early expansion phase 1955–63

-Structure and organization
+Early structure and organization

 The main tactical air elements of the AVRK by mid-1956 were a training squadron, a transport and liaison squadron and the 1st intervention (or combat) squadron, all based at Pochentong airfield.
 As the AVRK expanded its flight and technical branch services, in 1958 the Air Force Command re-organized them more systematically into air wings or "Groups" (Groupements) based on the French Air Force model – the Territorial Group (Groupement Territoriale) which handled administrative tasks, the Technical Group (Groupement Téchnique) for the maintenance of aircraft and other equipments and the Tactical Air Group (Groupement Aérien Tactique – GATAC).
 This later formation aligned three squadron-sized flight units: